GuillermoHazebrouck/GuillermoHazebrouck/README.md

 I am involved in two different open source projects.
 One is basically a calculation engine for aerodynamic problems called OpenVOGEL.
-The other one is a flight computer for gliders based on Raspberry Pi called G-NAV.
+The other one is a flight computer for gliders based written in Ada called G-NAV.

 In my professional life I develop real time software for air traffic management.